 Status Setting Description/Values CPU Usage The combined CPU usage (across all cores).
 [100% minus the percentage of time the CPU remains idle.]
 Memory Usage The total RAM usage in percentage% (does not include swap space = 0).
-System Uptime The length of time (dd:hh:mm:ss) the appliance has been "up" and running.
-Kraken Version The Kraken firmware version, e.g., v2.6- XXXXX HEVC Encoding Whether the HEVC Encoding license is enabled or disabled.
+System Uptime Kraken The Kraken firmware version, e.g., v2.6- XXXXX Version HEVC Encoding Whether the HEVC Encoding license is enabled or disabled.
 MPEG-2 Encoding Whether the MPEG-2 Encoding license is enabled or disabled.
+ST2110 Input Whether the ST2110 Input license is enabled or disabled.
+GigE Vision Whether the GigE Vision Input license is enabled or disabled.
+NDI Input Whether the Network Device Interface Input license is enabled or disabled.
 KLV option Whether the KLV pass-through license is enabled or disabled.
 HD H.264 streams allowed The number of HD/SD H.264 channels licensed.
 Active stream load The system load based on the stream license.
-When the system is licensed for 8 HD H.264 streams, it will show 50% when 4 HD H.264 streams are active or 100% when 2 HD HEVC streams are active.
+When the system is licensed for 8 HD H.264 it will show 50% when 4 HD H.264 streams are active or 100% when 2 HD HEVC streams a active.
 Load calculated based on The rules that describe the load calculation.
-Enable Set to On or Off to enable or disable transcoder debug logging. debug logging Note Enabling transcoder logs may affect system performance and should not be used in production.
+Enable debug Set to On or Off to enable or disable transcoder debug logging. logging Note Enabling transcoder logs may affect system performance and should not be used in production.
 We recommend that transcoder logs be used for debugging purposes only, under the guidance of Haivision Technical Support.
 Transcoder logs are Off by default and can be turned On/Off individually for each stream with a button in the Stream Statistics page.
 If you disable debug logging, streams with logs previously enabled will be restarted.
 System Snapshot Displays a snapshot of system information in a new window.
 See Taking a System Snapshot.
 Reboot Reboots the transcoder.
-See the following section, Rebooting Kraken.
+See Rebooting Kraken .